College of Arts and Sciences

 Upcoming Events

-Join us for a lecture by Cécile Fromont, Professor of the History of Art at Yale University, the fourth talk in our “Notions of Race in the Global Renaissance” series.
-Fromont’s lecture will be followed by a roundtable of IU scholars, Rachel Kabukala (Art History and African Studies), Allison Martino (Eskenazi Museum of Art), and Bret Rothstein (Art History), Q&A, and a reception.
-Cécile Fromont’s visit to Bloomington is made possible through generous support from the College of Arts and Sciences, the Robert and Avis Burke lecture fund of the Department of Art History, the African Studies Program, and the Mary-Margaret Barr Koon Fund of the Department of French and Italian.
+Join us this Friday at the Lilly Library for a lecture by Kirsten Haag, the fifth in our series on “Notions of Race in the Global Renaissance.”
+Haag’s lecture will be followed by a roundtable of IU scholars Chelsey Belt (Jacobs School of Music), Massimo Ossi (Jacobs School of Music) and Sonia Velázquez (Religious Studies and Comparative Literature), Q&A, and a reception.
+Kirstin Haag’s visit to Bloomington is made possible through generous support from the College of Arts and Sciences, the Department of Musicology, the Department of Spanish and Portuguese, the Latin American Music Center, and the Lilly Library.